 The Matriculation Examination Board is responsible for administering the examination, its arrangements and execution.
 The examination is held biannually in the spring and in the autumn, simultaneously in all Finnish upper secondary schools.
 Around 30,000 candidates pass the examination annually, of which 27,000 pass it in the spring.

-The examination is currently under a process of digitalisation.
-The first digital tests were held in the autumn of 2016, and the examination is scheduled to become fully digital by spring 2019.
+The examination is organised digitally.
+The first digital tests were held in the autumn of 2016, and the examination became fully digital in spring 2019.

 For more information about the Finnish education system and the Matriculation Examination's role in it, please visit the web page of the Finnish National Agency for Education.